Quick Links

 How does my child qualify for preschool?

 A: Through the preschool screening process.
 All children must be screened and qualify in order to attend either the Preschool for All or the Head Start Preschool Program.
 Please visit our website for details www.hcusd2.org >Parents/Students >Preschool Program Information >Preschool Program & Screening Details.
+The screening process does not guarantee an opening in the preschool programs.
+Both programs are grand funded and therefore space is limited.
+We always advise parents to have a backup plan for childcare in case you are not offered a preschool opening.
+Your child will then be put on a waiting list in case we have any openings mid-term.

 How do I get my child screened and when is the next screening?